HCLarsen/chronos/README.md

 Features to be added:

+1. Move task execution into separate fibre.
-1. Time string parsing for Chronos methods.
+2. Time string parsing for Chronos methods.

 ## Contributing